je-suis-tm/graph-theory/README.md

 1. Maze

-2. Broadcast Problem (Minimum Spanning Tree)
+2. Broadcasting (Minimum Spanning Tree)

 3. Shortest Path

+4. Water Jug

+5. Knight's Tour

+6. Missionaries and Cannibals

+7. Triangular Arbitrage

 *Note that I use Jupyter for this repo for the purpose of graph ADT visualization.
 However, ipynb takes longer to load than py.
 That is why I also upload a py version with graph ADT and all related algorithms for your reference.*